Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 ## Geophilosophy

 The Earth, through the infinite creativity of environmental processes shaping genetic material, is the ultimate master at designing anything we can imagine today, and many a designer have recognized this fact.
-The ability of genetic material to reach similar and different solutions to environmental challenges via convergent and divergent evolution.
+The ability of genetic material to reach similar and different solutions to environmental challenges via convergent and divergent evolution is a testament to the living planet's genius as creating a varied array of solutions to wide range of extremely different problems.

 ![](https://pixfeeds.com/images/28/566929/1200-566929-96837751.jpg)